-A new monument for the Island consisting of a Cairn/Barrow and a labyrinth, Constructed from local earth, broken pottery and oyster shells.
+A new monument for the Island consisting of a Cairn/Barrow and a labyrinth, constructed from local earth, wild flowers and oyster shells.
 Using materials designed to echo the existing burial mound/barrow on the island we will construct a ritual site, in and around which our storytelling can take place.

 By using local and natural materials we aim to make these monuments (and also our markers for the trail) habitat building rather than disrupting the site too much.
 A home for the native flora, birds and minibeasts that are so special and abundant in this site.

-A new folklore festival.
-To celebrate and take ownership of the new monumental structures a new festival will be pulled together.
-Here the new folktales, songs and rituals we have built over the course of the project, together with local participants, can be performed, shared and celebrated.
-We will also invite other folk related perfomers and creatives from across the local area to get involved.
+A new folklore.
+To celebrate and take ownership of the new monumental structures new storytelling will be pulled together.
+The new folktales, songs and rituals we have built over the course of the project, together with local participants, will be performed, shared and celebrated gently on May 1.
+At Midsummer a bigger spectacle will be put together, woven with unplugged live folk music and theatrical performances that remain sensitive to the resident wildlife!
+We will also invite other folk related performers and creatives from across the local area (and in special cases from further afield) to come and get involved.

-Deepenings is a collaboration between artists Gemma Garwood, Bethan Briggs-Miller, Elinor Rowlands and the Community on Mersea Island.
+The Deepenings Project is a collaboration between artists Gemma Garwood, Bethan Briggs-Miller, Elinor Rowlands and the Community on Mersea Island.